Sam962/Spectral-Spotlight/README.md

 5. Navigate through the haunted house and reach the exit to win.

 ## Cheat Codes
-- Press "1" to activate infinite health cheat.
+- Press "Alt" + "1" to activate infinite health cheat.
-- Press "2" to add 50 coins.
+- Press "Alt" + "2" to add 50 coins.
-- Press "3" to increase player speed.
+- Press "Alt" + "3" to increase player speed.
-- Press "F" to freeze the ghost's speed.
+- Press "Alt" + "F" to freeze the ghost's speed.

 ## Credits
 - Producer: Sam Aldehayyat